Choosing Trailer Deck Material

 There are 3 issues with Expanded Metal:

-1. Dips that can develop between the cross members if you put something heavy there.
-Even walking while carrying something heavy?
-I’ve actually seen it more when driving something onto the trailer like motorcycles, side-by-sides, etc. that have a high localized force.
-Just make sure the expanded metal is stiff enough for your application (or support it more).
+- Dips that can develop between the cross members if you put something heavy there.
+Even walking while carrying something heavy.
+I have actually seen it more when driving something onto the trailer like motorcycles, side-by-sides, etc. where there is a high localized force.
+Make sure the expanded metal is stiff enough for your application (or support it more).

-2. Expanded metal is hard to finish well.
-Because there are so many little features and tight inside corners, expanded metal does not paint well (primarily because it’s so hard to clean properly).
+- Expanded metal is hard to finish well.
+Because there are so many little features and tight inside corners, expanded metal does not paint well (primarily because it is so hard to clean properly so the paint will stick).
 It also does not hold the paint well with things rubbing over it (because everything is a corner so paint likes to scrape off).

 I should point out that the bending or “dips” are not a safety concern.
 The expanded metal will handle a lot of load far beyond where it starts to expand more and take a permanent set.
 (Some people call it hammocking.)
-The dips are mostly aesthetic, and annoying.
+The dips are mostly aesthetic, and annoying, not usually a pending failure.

 Expanded metal comes in a lot of different thicknesses from about 14 gauge up.
 It also comes with different size holes (rated by hole size and % open), and in flat or traction formats.
-I don’t know which format is more resistant to “dips”, so that’s worth asking your supplier.
-That said, the lower % open means more material per square, so it tends to be stronger.
+I do not know which format is more resistant to “dips”, so that is worth asking your supplier.
+That said, the lower % Open means more material per square, so it tends to be stronger (and heavier).
 Also, the orientation of the holes definitely makes a difference in its resistance to “dips”.

 A Deeper Dive With Expanded Metal